-- 1. For a period of at least 20 working days after notification of the results of any written examination, the student has the right to inspect his or her marked work.
-On request students will be supplied with a copy of the marked work. - 2.
+- 1. For a period of at least 20 working days after notification of the results of any written examination, the student has the right to inspect his or her assessed work.
+During the inspection of the assessed work, it is not permitted to copy the underlying examination questions in any way, unless the examiner gives permission.
+On request students will be supplied with a copy of the assessed work. - 2.
 During the period referred to in section 1, all students who have sat the examination may acquaint themselves with the questions and assignments set in the examination, as well as with the criteria used for marking. - 3.
 The Examiner may determine that the right to inspection or perusal referred to in sections 1 and 2 will take place at a location specified beforehand and at a time also specified beforehand. - 4.
 If the student can prove that he/she is or was unable to be present at the location at the set time due to circumstances beyond his or her control, then another opportunity will be provided, if possible within the period stated in section 1.
 The location and times mentioned in the first sentence will be announced well in advance.